100-Question Readiness Simulation Blueprint Mapped to N10-009 Weights

 AI can explain why the answer is correct

-BI narrowed it to two and chose based on evidence
+BI narrowed it to two and chose on evidence

 CI guessed or relied on keyword recognition

-After grading, prioritize wrong A answers first because they expose a false rule.
-Then review wrong B answers because they show close-answer weakness.
-Then review correct C answers because they were lucky and may fail next time.
+After grading, review wrong A answers first because they expose a false rule you currently trust.
+Next review wrong B answers, which reveal close-answer weakness.
+Then review correct C answers, because they were lucky and may fail next time.

 Readiness Indicators